Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yeah, yeah.

-Um, so yeah, they're sticking together, reading a description of them, sounds a bit like putting a group of superiors together,
+Reading a description of them sounds a bit like putting a group of superheroes together,

-except this skills are really, I mean, much less full on.
+except their skills are really, I mean, much less full on.

-was fond of physical work, small and stout.
-Lizzy, the next oldest, was taller, blonde,
+It was like, Ella, the eldest, was fond of physical work, small and stout.

-complexion with dark brown hair and mild blue eyes.
+with dark brown hair and mild blue eyes,

 Just a mild blue.